In-phase and quadrature components: I/Q data

 I/Q data is a two-dimensional stream.
-Some sources treat I/Q as a complex number; with the I and Q components corresponding to the real and imaginary parts.
-Others treat it as a distinct pairs of values, or as separate streams.
+Some sources treat I/Q as a complex number; with the I and Q components corresponding to the real and imaginary parts, respectively.
+Others treat it as distinct pairs of values, as a 2D vector, or as separate streams.

 When called "I/Q data" the information is likely digital.
-However, I/Q may be represented as analogue signals.
-The concepts are applicable to both the analog and digital representations of IQ.
+However, I/Q may be represented as analog signals.
+The concepts are applicable to both the analog and digital representations of I/Q.